Learn more about…

 OUR RESEARCH INTEREST

-Click here for a list of recent and upcoming presentations of Harald.
+Or click here for a list of recent and upcoming presentations of Harald.

 ONGOING RESEARCH PROJECTS

-Cell proliferation and survival in degenerative disorders
+Cell proliferation and survival in several disorders

-Function and physiology of orphan receptors
+Function and physiology of orphan receptors / New OptoXR designs

 Further reading: